Upgrading Valeant From 'Hold' To 'Speculative Buy'

 Valeant bought Dendreon two years ago for around $400 million.
 The 100 percent asset value increase and THREE times SALES is a big win for the company.
 It also validates Ackman's restructuring of management.
 Expect CEO Papa to motivate the Salix management team to grow sales.

-Takeda may have spent its cash buy Acadia Pharmaceuticals (NASDAQ:ACAD) but other cash-rich companies facing slowing growth will consider Salix.
+Takeda may have spent its cash buying Ariad Pharmaceuticals (NASDAQ:ARIA) but other cash-rich companies facing slowing growth will consider Salix.
 Gilead Sciences (NASDAQ:GILD) is an example of a drug stock whose core product sales are slowing.
 Under fresh leadership with excess cash at its disposal, Salix sales plunged in recent quarters.
 In Q4/2014, fourth quarters fell from $238M to $13M, due to inventory reductions.
 But by March 2016, Valeant's Xifaxan sales were $210 million, short of the $390 million projection.

 Previously distracted, Valeant now has the focus and the resources to grow its sales force.
 Prescription growth is a function of sales representatives growing.
 Last year, the company readied 100 FTEs, which would add to the 400 specialized in selling Xifaxan.
 Last quarter, patient access improved.
 Expect this trend continuing this year: